- December 5, 2016 Alert

 More specifically, the letter covers mining industry trends and provides detailed geological and economic evaluations of junior mining and exploration companies.
 Once a company makes it into our Exploration Insights portfolio we continue to provide updates and assess its progress, or lack thereof.

 Subscribers will receive an email notifying them when a newsletter is posted, 48 times per year on average (subject to travel schedule, website maintenance, and major holidays).
 You will have the option of accessing the letter either by linking to the website or our mobile site using your username and password--be sure to save these.

-For a good introduction to Brent and his investment strategy, click on the "Media" tab near the top of any page; this has a number of articles written by Brent, as well as recent and archived Interviews with Brent and/or Joe, which will further your understanding of his investment and analysis paradigm.
+For a good introduction to EI and its investment strategy, click on the "Media" tab near the top of any page; this has a number of articles written by Brent, as well as recent and archived Interviews with Brent and/or Joe, which will further your understanding of this investment and analysis paradigm.